francescortiz/image/README.markdown

 * **pre_rotation=DEGREES**: rotates the image before doing any work on it.
 * **post_rotation=DEGREES**: rotates the image after doing all the work with it.
 * **grayscale=true**: converts the image to grayscale.
+* **enlarge**: "true" or anything else.
+Defaults to "true".
+If it is true it enlarges images to a size bigger than their original size.

 ### Other parameters